saucelabs/sauce-docs/docs/api-testing/load-testing.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 The Sauce Labs API Testing load testing feature allows you to stress your endpoints using an existing functional test.
-The only scenario in which it doesn’t work is if you are using a test with the key/value store component in it.

 The load agents run within your infrastructure.